Mr Simigdáli: Tale type

 Although the tale is classified as the more general type ATU 425, "The Search for the Lost Husband", the tale pertains to a cycle of stories found in Italy, Greece and Turkey: the heroine, refusing to marry any suitor chosen for her, decides to fashion her own husband out of materials, and prays to a deity for him to come alive.

 It could be considered, therefore, a subtype specific to Italy.
 The type is also considered a Greek-Turkish oikotype of The Disenchanted Husband, which, according to Jan-Öjvind Swahn's study, falls under type 425B: the artificial husband created by the heroine and the exchange of three nuts for three nights with her husband.
 (Note: For clarification, in his work Swahn calls type B the one which involves the "three nights".
-He also grouped stories about "the artificial husband" under type B.)
+He also grouped stories about "the artificial husband" under type B.) In the same vein, Marilena Papachristophorou identified three motifs that "essentially" form this subtype: 1) the fabrication of an ideal mate; 2) the heroine's quest that leads her to three supernatural helpers; 3) the three wonderful objects exchanged for three nights with the found husband.

 Motifs

 Lüthi remarked that the reference to number forty indicated the presence of the tale in the Orient, since the numeral has cultural significance for Middle Eastern cultures (e.g., indicating a period of maturation or purification).